Will Gonzalez, Chairman

 Dr. Tim Griffin

-Tim Griffin, EdD, joined GCU in 2011 and currently serves as the dean of students, university pastor and vice president of student affairs.
-Dr. Griffin earned his undergraduate degree from Pacific Coast Baptist Bible College and a Master of Arts degree from Moody Graduate School in Chicago, IL.
-Mr. Griffin has a professional background that includes public relations, recruiting, fundraising and resource management.
+Tim Griffin, EdD, joined GCU in 2010 and currently serves as the dean of students, university pastor and vice president of student affairs.
+Dr. Griffin has a Bachelors degree in Theology, a Master of Arts degree in Ministry and a Doctorate in Organizational Leadership.
+Dr. Griffin has a professional background that includes public speaking, leadership, fundraising and resource management.
 He has served for more than 25 years in clergy positions, ranging from being a pastor and chaplain to university minister.